Jane Stout

 Jane Stout FRES is an Entomologist and Ecologist in Ireland.
 She is a professor of Ecology and Vice President for Biodiversity & Climate Action, at Trinity College Dublin, is current President of the Royal Entomological Society and is an expert in pollination ecology.

 Education and career

 Stout grew up in rural Northamptonshire, and studied an environmental science BSc at the University of Southampton, later graduating with a PhD in the foraging ecology of bumblebees in 1999.

-Jane was a postdoctoral researcher and teaching fellow at the University of Southampton, moving to Trinity College Dublin in 2001 to be a postdoctoral researcher and from 2003 lecturer, in 2015 she was made Professor in Botany.
+Jane was a postdoctoral researcher and teaching fellow at the University of Southampton, moving to Trinity College Dublin in 2001 to be a postdoctoral researcher and from 2003 lecturer, In 2011 she was elected a fellow and in 2015 she was made Professor in Botany.

 Research

 Stout's work is on pollinator ecology, biodiversity and land management.